FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Experiments

 \subsection{Numerical Results}

-\paragraph*{Performance of FL and DG algorithms.} In Table \ref{Performance of algorithms}, we show the results of baseline methods as well as our proposed FedAug algorithm.
-When comparing different FL and DG algorithms, we discovered that: 1) FedAug performs best among all algorithms under all settings.
-2) DG baselines only slightly outperform ERM, and some are even worse.
-3) Regularizing local models to global models from prior rounds, such as Moon and Fedprox, does not result in positive outcomes.
-4) Although global Mixup may be a nice idea, FedMix's performance is limited by the Mixup parameter $\lambda$.
-To make the Taylor Extension work well, we must choose small $\lambda$, which entails a tinier improvement.
-5) On the PACS dataset, FedAug's improvement was diminished.
-Because on the PACS training set, all methods can obtain high accuracy.
-As a result, the method's generalization capacity is responsible for the ultimate accuracy improvement.
-Methods that improve generalization, such as DANN and Moon, perform well on the PACS dataset.
+\paragraph*{The superior performance of \algopt over existing FL and DG algorithms.\footnote{ See CIFAR10 + ResNet18 results in Table~\ref{Performance of cifar10 on resnet} of Appendix~\ref{sec:Additional Results}.} \looseness=-1 } In Table \ref{Performance of algorithms} and Figure~\ref{convergence curve main}, we show the performance and convergence curve of baseline methods as well as our proposed \algopt algorithm.
+When comparing different FL and DG algorithms, we discovered that: 1) \algopt performs best in all settings; 2) DG baselines only slightly outperform ERM, and some are even worse; 3) Regularizing local models to global models from prior rounds, such as Moon and Fedprox, does not result in positive outcomes.

-\paragraph{Domain robustness of FL and DG algorithms.} We also hope that our method can increase the model's robustness because it expects to train client invariant features.
-Therefore, we calculate the worst accuracy on test datasets of all clients/domains, and report the mean of each algorithm's top 5 worst accuracies in Table \ref{Worst Case Performance of algorithms} to show the domain robustness of algorithms.
-We have the following findings: 1) FedAug significantly outperforms other approaches, and the improvements of FedAug over FedAvg become more significant than the mean accuracy in Table \ref{Performance of algorithms}.
-FedAug has a role in learning a domain-invariant feature and improving robustness, as evidenced by this finding.
-2) Under these settings, DG baselines outperform FedAvg.
-This finding demonstrates that the DG algorithms help to enhance domain robustness.
+\paragraph{Comparison with VHL.} We vary the size of virtual data in VHL and compare it with our \algopt in Table~\ref{Comparison with VHL}~\footnote{The performance of \algopt is slightly different from results in Table~\ref{Performance of algorithms} because we only use 32 pseudo-data here to make a fair comparison with VHL.}: our communication-efficient \algopt only uses 32 pseudo-data and transfers pseudo-data once, while the communication-intensive VHL~\citep{tang2022virtual} requires the size of virtual data to be proportional to the number of classes and uses at least 2{,}000 virtual data (the authors suggest 2{,}000 for CIFAR10 and 20{,}000 for CIFAR100 respectively in the released official code, and we use the default value of hyper-parameters and implementation provided by the authors).
+We can find that 1) \algopt always outperforms VHL.
+2) \algopt overcomes several shortcomings of VHL, e.g.\ the need for labeled virtual data and the large size of the virtual dataset. \looseness=-1